What is operational efficiency?

 Regular staff training

 Communication is key when it comes to optimising operational efficiency.
-New and long-term employees alike should be provided with regular staff training – this could be surrounding how to safely operate pieces of equipment, how to deliver excellent customer service, what to do in the event of an emergency, and so on.
-After the devastating statistic was revealed – that over 200 people are killed each year in accidents at work, with over one million getting injured – it’s paramount that business owners do all they can to make their workplace as safe as possible through regular training.
+New and long-term employees alike should be provided with regular staff training.
+This could be surrounding how to safely operate pieces of equipment, how to deliver excellent customer service, or what to do in the event of an emergency.
+After the devastating statistic was revealed that over 200 people are killed each year in accidents at work and over one million get injured, it’s paramount that business owners do all they can to make their workplace as safe as possible through regular training.

 Customer service